Foster to Adopt in the Yukon: Permanency Options for Children in Care

 For non-Indigenous children or in cases where birth parents have consented and the First Nation has been appropriately consulted, adoption may be the permanency path pursued.
 The process involves HSS, the courts, and legal representation.

-For Indigenous children — and this is the dominant context in the Yukon given that 93% of children in care are Indigenous — adoption from foster care raises complex questions about a child's relationship to their First Nation.
-The federal legislation (formerly Bill C-92) and the 2022 CFSA amendments both emphasize the importance of preserving Indigenous children's connections to their community, culture, and national identity.
-Adoption by a non-Indigenous family can be pursued, but it carries obligations — legal and ethical — to maintain those connections.
+For Indigenous children — and this is the dominant context in the Yukon given that approximately 93% of children in out-of-home care are Indigenous — adoption from foster care raises complex questions about a child's relationship to their First Nation.
+The Act respecting First Nations, Inuit and Métis children, youth and families (formerly Bill C-92) establishes national minimum standards for Indigenous children, and the 2022 CFSA amendments emphasize cultural identity and family and community connections.
+Adoption by a non-Indigenous family can be pursued, but it should be considered with the child's First Nation and best interests in view.

 3. Customary Care